qooxdoo/qooxdoo/docs/mobile/resolution.md

 `qx.ui.mobile.basic.Image.PIXEL_RATIOS`

-For the best visual result %{Mobile} uses the following fallback logic:
+For the best visual result Mobile uses the following fallback logic:

 1. It searches for an image with an exact or higher resolution, which is nearest to the actual app scale.
 2. It searches for an image with a lower resolution, which is nearest to the actual app scale.